elastisim/elastisim.github.io/get-started/scheduling-protocol.md

 {: .important }
 The entire simulation stops at invocation time and continues after the scheduling algorithm returns.

-The following sequence diagram visualizes the scheduling protocol:
+The following sequence diagram visualizes the scheduling protocol.

 ```mermaid
 sequenceDiagram